 ![]() Benjamin AllenD Senator | Bill Author | Not Contacted |

-Senators Valladares and Pérez have put forward legislation to establish heightened penalties for individuals who impersonate peace officers or firefighters during declared emergencies in California.
-The proposal modifies existing state law, which currently treats such impersonation as a misdemeanor regardless of circumstances.
+Senators Valladares and Pérez propose new penalties for individuals who impersonate peace officers or firefighters during declared emergencies in California, allowing these crimes to be charged as either misdemeanors or felonies.
+The legislation amends existing state law, which currently treats such impersonation as a misdemeanor regardless of circumstances.

 ![]() Anna CaballeroD Senator | Committee Member | Not Contacted | |